jsa-research/limbus-buildgen/README.md

 [![travis-ci build status](https://travis-ci.org/redien/sea-strap.js.svg?branch=master)](https://travis-ci.org/redien/sea-strap.js)

-The goal of the project is to have a javascript library and companioning command-line application that can generate build files for a wide variety of platforms to build small and portable C/C++ code-bases.
+The goal of this project is to have a javascript library and companioning command-line application that can generate build files for a wide variety of platforms to build small and portable C/C++ code-bases.
 The aim is to keep the code-base small and as such features will be added only if there is a real need for something that would be used by most projects.

 The library consists of a collection of Common.js modules that generate different types of build files.
 There is also a small command-line front-end that can be used to generate build files without writing additional code.